PARMA HUB PARTNER

 We are an award-winning, interdisciplinary think-tank, training academy and knowledge network anchored in Cambridge which provides a centre for global excellence.
 Our principal hubs are in Cambridge, London, Ulster and Parma.
 Our international networks, including regional hubs, extend from North America, through Africa and South Asia to Australasia.
 We work via strategic partnerships and key collaborations, and also offer individual or institutional membership of our academy as well as our networks.
 Our aim is to improve nutrition-related health outcomes by training professionals, strengthening research, implementing solutions and addressing inequalities, in line with the United Nations' Sustainable Development Goals and Decade of Action on Nutrition 2016-2025.

-Established as a University-based project group in 2008, we were subsequently hosted in a UK Medical Research Council facility before being constituted as a University-affiliated but independent not-for-profit social enterprise.
-We have key affiliations with academic institutions, including the University of Cambridge, through which we deliver flagship educational courses and actively undertake collaborative research, particularly via senior academic appointments held by our leadership.
+Established as a University-based project group in 2008, we were subsequently hosted in a UK Medical Research Council facility before being constituted as an independent not-for-profit social enterprise.
+We work closely with academic institutions, including the University of Cambridge, through which we deliver flagship educational courses and actively undertake collaborative research, particularly via senior academic appointments held by our leadership.
 Our group also holds associate membership of Cambridge University Health Partners.
 We are also closely allied with specialist organisations, such as Global Open Data for Agriculture and Nutrition as well as the British Dietetic Association, which provides access to Dietetic expertise, overall business support and governance oversight to our operations.
 In 2018, along with the British Medical Journal (BMJ) Group, we became co-founders of BMJ Nutrition, Prevention and Health.

-In addition to our close partnership the Clinical School where we have led the Nutrition Education Review Group (NERG) since 2010, we have formal research collaborations underpinned by shared funding awards, including UK Research Council grants awarded to the Schools of Biological Sciences as well as Humanities and Social Sciences at the University of Cambridge.
-Notably, this includes a Global Challenges Research Fund award spanning 2017-2021 in which we are responsible for jointly leading a Flagship Project with the Centre of Development Studies.
-The NNEdPro Group formed an alliance with Wolfson College at the University of Cambridge in 2015 to act as a base for international scholarly exchange in Nutrition and since then we have hosted our Annual International Summit and Summer School at Wolfson College as well as having run a successful academic visitor scheme over 2015-17.
+Over 2008-10 we operated with external funding under the umbrella of the Cambridge Institute of Public Health and from 2010-18 we worked in close partnership with the Clinical School to lead a Nutrition Education Review Group (NERG) which oversaw Nutrition in medical education for eight years.
+We have formal research collaborations underpinned by shared funding awards, including UK Research Council grants awarded to the Schools of Biological Sciences as well as Humanities and Social Sciences at the University of Cambridge.
+Notably, this includes a Global Challenges Research Fund award spanning 2017-2021 in which we are responsible for jointly leading a Flagship Project in the Centre of Development Studies.
+The NNEdPro Group formed an alliance with Wolfson College at the University of Cambridge in 2015 to act as a base for international scholarly exchange in Nutrition and since then we have hosted a series of scientific events in the College as well as having run a successful academic visitor scheme over 2015-18.
 The NNEdPro Chair is a Governing Body Fellow of Wolfson College and several members of the NNEdPro Core have been elected to College Membership.
 We also work in partnership with the University of Cambridge Institute of Continuing Education (ICE) where the NNEdPro Chair is also a Course Director in Nutrition Science.
 Since 2017 we have run our Foundation Certificate in Applied Human Nutrition in conjunction with ICE.

 LONDON HUB PARTNER